libbyh/research-methods-in-digital-humanities/reading-list.md

 Hoover, David L. 2008.
 “Quantitative Analysis and Literary Studies.”
 In _Companion to Digital Literary Studies_, Hardcover.
 Blackwell Companions to Literature and Culture.
 Oxford: Blackwell Publishing Professional. http://www.digitalhumanities.org/companionDLS/.

+Howard, K. Shannon.
+2012.
+“Critical Essay--Everything Old Is New Again: A Barthesian Analysis of Tumblr.” _Technoculture: An Online Journal of Technology in Society_ 2.

 Hunt, Sally.
 2015. “[Representations of Gender and Agency in the Harry Potter Series](https://blackboard.iit.edu/bbcswebdav/pid-435058-dt-content-rid-2466659_1/xid-2466659_1).”
 In _Corpora and Discourse Studies_, edited by Paul Baker and Tony McEnery, 266–84.
 Palgrave Advances in Language and Linguistics.
 Palgrave Macmillan UK. http://link.springer.com/chapter/10.1057/9781137431738_13.

 Kadushin, Charles.
 2012. _Understanding Social Networks: Theories, Concepts, and Findings_.
 New York: Oxford University Press.